For Teachers and Students

 Speakers in the Classroom

 The Heritage Center can help with referrals of individuals to bring history into the classroom.

 Dr. Ossie Fields, a retired School Superintendent and former member of the Johnston County Heritage Commission, is shown above with his historical "laptop" device educating students about one and two-room schools in Johnston County over a century ago.
-At right is the Heritage Center's elevator entrance (formerly a bank vault), which young visitors sometimes mistake as a time machine.
+Also shown is the Heritage Center's elevator entrance (formerly a bank vault), which young visitors sometimes mistake as a time machine.

 Page last updated: November 2, 2023